-This week we’re conducting a little experiment at Lemons, Lavender, & Laundry.
-I am always on the look out for DIY versions of household cleaners because they cost a whole lot less!
+This week we’re conducting a little experiment.
+I am always on the look out for DIY versions of common household cleaners because they cost a whole lot less!

-I just discovered this little homemade brew on Pinterest while doing research on cleaning a mattress.
-I thought I’d try it out on some of the stains I commonly see in our laundry.
-Let’s see how well it works, shall we?
+I discovered this DIY stain remover while doing research on cleaning a mattress, so I thought I’d try it out on some of the stains I commonly see in our laundry.
+Let’s see how well this homemade stain remover works, shall we?

-IMPORTANT: I recently tried this stain remover with a natural dish soap, and after a couple days the spray bottle I was using had pressurized and the stain remover was all over my counter.
-Hmmm… After doing some research, I believe an ingredient in the dish soap (Sodium Carbonate would be my guess) was the cause.
-If you choose to use a natural dish soap, be sure to check the ingredients to avoid this issue; or make a smaller “one time use” batch in a bowl, and apply with a toothbrush.
+IMPORTANT: I once tried this DIY stain remover with a natural dish soap, and after a couple days the spray bottle had pressurized and the stain remover was all over my counter.
+After doing some research, I believe an ingredient in the dish soap (Sodium Carbonate) was the cause.
+Because of this issue, I am going to recommend that you use Dawn as I know this works very well without any issues.

 I grabbed an old t-shirt and applied ketchup, mustard, canola oil, spaghetti sauce, ink, & red Kool-Aid.
 I allowed the stains to set in for 1 hour.
 As you will notice, I have two blobs of stain on the shirt because I applied the stain remover to one side and not the other, so we could see what you’d get with laundry detergent alone.

 I sprayed the stains on the right side of the shirt with the DIY Stain Remover.

 I used a toothbrush to really work the stain remover into the stain and then allowed it to sit for one hour.
 After the hour was up, I laundered the t-shirt as I typically would.
 Here are the results.